lkhatib/lkhatib.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Technician at the [Brain Mechanisms of Pain and Health Laboratory](https://zeidanlab.weebly.com/) at UC San Diego.
-We use various neuroimaging and pharmacological methodologies to investigate the neural mechanisms underlying the effects of mindfulness meditation and psychedelics on well-being.

-I graduated from UC Berkeley with a bachelor's in psychology and have been working in human subject research for the past two years.
-My research experience is in behavioral neuroscience, cognitive science, and educational psychology.
-I aspire to pursue a PhD and use my curiosity for the human brain to discover integrative approaches to improving mental health.
+I am a Ph.D. student in the Neuroscience Graduate Program at UC San Diego.
+I graduated from UC Berkeley with a bachelor's in psychology and have worked in human subject research for the past three years.
+In my previous work, I used various neuroimaging and pharmacological methodologies to investigate the neural mechanisms underlying the effects of mindfulness meditation and psychedelics on well-being.
+Through my graduate studies, I aspire to continue using my curiosity about the human brain to discover innovative approaches to improving mental health.